xen0n/weiyu/README.rst

 ========

 * Configuration driven
-    - YAML, JSON or Python pickles are supported
+    - Supports YAML and JSON as config file defaulting to YAML
-    - YAML is the default configuration format for readability
+    - Allows inter-mixing of supported formats by means of including
 * NoSQL storage
     - Riak
     - Redis